solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 screens to enable users to uncover insights through conversational interactions.

-Copilots are available in all of the Power Platform products: Power Apps, Power Automate, Power BI, Power Pages and Power Virtual Agents.
+Copilots are available in all the Power Platform products: Power Apps, Power Automate, Power BI, Power Pages and Power Virtual Agents.
 AI Builder is available in Power Apps and Power Automate.

 ## External Applications with function calling

 Before function calling, responses from an LLM were unstructured and inconsistent.
-Developers were required to write complex validation code to make sure they are able to handle each variation of a response.
+Developers were required to write complex validation code to make sure they can handle each variation of a response.
 Users could not get answers like "What is the current weather in Stockholm?".
 This is because models were limited to the time the data was trained on.

 Function Calling is a feature of the Azure Open AI Service to overcome to the following limitations: